 - You probably heard of AirBnB for furnished flats.

 - Wimdu has over 11.000 furnished flats in Berlin.

 The first weeks and months in Berlin

-- Homelike rents furnished flats in Berlin and offers a 100% online service.
-You can filter for pet friendly apartments.
+- *Homelike rents furnished flats in Berlin and offer a 100% online service.
+You can filter for pet-friendly apartments.